truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/SMBShare.md

 ### Tune the Dataset ACL

-After creating a dataset and the needed accounts, determine access requirements.
-Adjust the dataset ACL to match.
+After creating a dataset and the needed accounts, determine the access requirements and adjust the dataset ACL to match.
 To edit the ACL, go to **Storage > Pools**, open the options for the new dataset, and click **Edit Permissions**.
-Many home users often add a new entry that grants the following access:
-*FULL_CONTROL* to the *builtin_users* group with the flags set to *INHERIT*.
+Many home users often add a new entry that grants this access: *FULL_CONTROL* to the *builtin_users* group with the flags set to *INHERIT*.
 See the [Permissions article]({{< relref "/CORE/CORETutorials/Storage/Pools/Permissions.md" >}}) for more details.

 ## Creating the SMB Share